SRCF/docs/source/index.rst

 SRCF documentation
 ==================

-Whether you're a society webmaster, budding sysadmin or just an interested browser, these pages should contain all the necessary answers to help guide you in whatever you wish to make with our services.
+Whether you're a society/group webmaster, budding sysadmin or just an interested browser, these pages should contain all the necessary answers to help guide you in whatever you wish to make with our services.
 To see what we offer you, head on over to our `main website <https://www.srcf.net>`__ for more information.

 .. _get-help: